BIAPT/AEC-wPLI-comparison/README.md

 0. First Attempt at Classification: this is the code used to generate the result for the first draft of the paper sent out for review.
 1. MAIN 2019 Poster Presentation: this analysis was presentated at the Montreal Artificial Intelligence Neuroscience conference.
 We looked at adding graph features to the classification to see if they helped improved the performance.
 2. OHBM 2020 Poster Presentation : this analysis was presented at OHBM and was focused on the binarized vs non-binarized graph.
 This work build upon what was presented at the MAIN conference.
+3. Human Brain Mapping Journal Submission: this analysis build on the one presented at OHBM in terms of methodology, but will be solely focused on the functional connectivity metrics.